JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

     ![](../../../assets/agamalab-project-listing.png)

-### Defining The Authentication Flow
+### Defining the authentication flow

-1. Create A Flow File
+1. Create a flow file

     Open the newly created project by clicking on :material-arrow-top-right:.
     This will open the project in the [project editor](https://github.com/GluuFederation/private/wiki/Project-Editor).